bobbyoliver/animals-cf/README.md

 - This is a simple CRUD app for the user to add/edit/delete animals.
 It consists of a few grids, add/edit forms, and view pages for single animal records.
 - It is built on my own MVC setup.
 Links are formatted as /index.cfm?controller=animals&action=addanimal, additional URL variables can be added when needed.
 - Uses a mix of ORM and queries.
 ORM is used for all single model/record operations, while queries are used for the grids.
 - Forms are validated by calling the same component functions for both client side AJAX validation and server side validation.
 Most fields do not need to be validated via AJAX, but it's convenient to write the validation functions once for both client and server side.
-The email address field of the keeper form checks against existing DB email addresses via AJAX.
 - There is debug info at the bottom of every page which dump some of the CF scopes.
-- The initial DB animal and keeper records can be reloaded any time with ORM by clicking "Reload App & DB" (top right of debug).
+- The initial DB animal records can be reloaded any time with ORM by clicking "Reload App & DB" (top right of debug).
-- There are two controllers "main" and "animals.
+- There are two controllers: "main" and "animals.

 ## Installation and Testing